8go/matrix-commander/README.md

 ```
 $ matrix-commander.py #  first run; this will configure everything
-$ # this created a credentials.json file, and a store directory
+$ # this created a credentials.json file, and a store directory.
 $ # optionally, if you want you can move credentials to app config directory
 $ mkdir $HOME/.config/matrix-commander # optional
 $ mv -i credentials.json $HOME/.config/matrix-commander/